 How Dangerous Are Eastern Diamondback Rattlesnakes?

 Eastern Diamondback Rattlesnakes have powerful hemotoxic venom.
-In fact, they kill more people than any other venomous snake in the United States.
-Source
+They kill more people than any other venomous snake in the United States.

 Dusky Pygmy Rattlesnake (Sistrurus miliarius barbouri)